 Change of the role: The role of clergy and laity has to change.
-So far, we have been thought that the pastor is the one who is only doing the ministry, and the laypeople are passively receiving the ministry.
+So far, we have been thought that the pastor is the one who is only doing the ministry, and the laypeople is passively receiving the ministry.
 But from now the clergy person is equipper and the laypeople are the ministers, so the role and function will be change slowly through this ministry.

 Equipping: "To equip the saints (Eph.
-4:11-12)" should be highlighted.
+4:11-12) should be highlighted.
 It can be understood by comparison with education and training.
-In 'education,' mainly the theory and concepts that taught in the classroom, and 'training' is actually used in the field and provides the principles and policies'.
+In 'education, 'mainly the theory and concepts that taught in the classroom, and 'training' is actually used in the field and provides the principles and policies'.
 However, 'equipping' will be seen to provide a [tool] that we can be utilized in the real and front field.5

-Two text books: First book would be a unique and significant contribution to make the churches considering giving the pastoral care of their members to the laity.
+Two text books: First book would be unique and significant contribution to make the churches considering giving the pastoral care of their members to the laity.
 I saw that it would also have value for seminary use when professors want to teach future pastors how to equip their members to give pastoral care.
-Second book isa good and helpful book.
+Second book is a good and helpful book.
 It will encourage pastors and churches to equip and partner with laypeople in the crucial ministry of pastoral care.

-Individual Maturity and Church Growth: This ministry is firstly to emphasize the maturity usually many programs looked like to emphasize on the only growth, therefore its content is weak, and ultimately they become immature.
-Sometimes we emphasize the result, so people are tired very easily, and also the goals are not have done, then they are frustrated.
+"6 only growth, therefore its content is weak, and ultimately they become immature.
+Sometimes we emphasizes the result, so people are tired very easily, and also the goals is not have done, then they are frustrated.
 Rather, it is better to focus on the process, and then they will be maturing gradually.